oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 If you do not have a PEM file, see :ref:`createpem`.

-Move these files to a location such as ``/opt/OracleCloud/MYDB``.
+Unzip the wallet zip file and move the required files to a location such as ``/opt/OracleCloud/MYDB``.

 Connection can be made using your database credentials and setting the ``dsn`` parameter to the desired network alias from the ``tnsnames.ora`` file.
 The ``config_dir`` parameter indicates the directory containing ``tnsnames.ora``.
 The ``wallet_location`` parameter is the directory containing the PEM file.
 In this example the files are in the same directory.
+The ``wallet_password`` parameter should be set to the password created in the cloud console when downloading the wallet.
 For example, to connect as the ADMIN user using the ``mydb_low`` network service name:

 .. code-block:: python

     connection = oracledb.connect(user="admin", password=pw, dsn="mydb_low",
                                   config_dir="/opt/OracleCloud/MYDB",
+                                  wallet_location="/opt/OracleCloud/MYDB",
-                                  wallet_location="/opt/OracleCloud/MYDB", wallet_password=wp)
+                                  wallet_password=wp)

 **In python-oracledb Thick mode**